hakyimlab/TFPred-snakemake/README.md

 ## To-do:
 - [ ] Remove the need for the  `info/data_db.txt` and `info/human_factor_full_QC.txt` file.
 The user should supply a csv file of the TF, context (tissue) and location of bed files.
 - [ ] Extend the pipeline to provide summary information of the models, including diagnostic plots.

+## Updates
+Tues Aug 22 2023
+- [X] Train both linear and logistic models
+- [X] Evaluation should be saved into a text file rather than a `.rds` file
+- [X] Pipeline can now send jobs to beagle3 (for GPU runs) or caslake as needed
+- [X] Added the option to delete ENFORMER predictions on-the-fly as soon as aggregation is done.
+This will save plenty of storage space when training many models.